 Our collections include the examination collection, which includes most of the newly-published books for kids and teens during the current year; as well as several collections of historical value: The Effie Lee Morris Collection of African American Books (and several hundred owl figurines!), the Ellin Greene Storytelling Collection, the BJ Kass Collection, and the Zena Sutherland Collection.

 The annual Butler Lecture aims to bring to campus nationally-known authors and illustrators.
-Former Butler Lecturers include Ed Young, Jane Yolen, LeUyen Pham, and Christian Robinson.
-Our 2017 Lecturer will be Holly Black, on March 16, 2017!
+Former Butler Lecturers include Ed Young, Jane Yolen, LeUyen Pham, Christian Robinson, and Holly Black.

 The Butler Children’s Literature Center and the Butler Lecture Series are generously supported by the Butler Family Foundation, Lynne Butler Adams, and an anonymous donor.

-Diane Foote, SOIS assistant dean and curator of the Butler Center, has over two decades of experience working with books for youth.
-She currently serves as fiscal officer and a member of the board of directors for the Association for Library Service to Children (ALSC), a division of ALA.
+Diane Foote, curator of the Butler Center since 2015, has over two decades of experience working with books for youth.
+She chaired the 2017 Coretta Scott King Book Awards Breakfast and currently serves as a member of the 50th Anniversary of the Coretta Scott King Book Awards Task Force and the ALSC Distinguished Service Award Committee.
+She has served as fiscal officer and a member of the board of directors for the Association for Library Service to Children (ALSC), a division of ALA.
 She was a member of the 2010 John Newbery Award Selection Committee and the 2011 and 2012 Coretta Scott King Book Award Juries, and co-chaired the ALSC Preconference Planning Committee for the 2013 event that celebrated the 75th anniversary of the Caldecott Medal.
 She holds a master’s degree in library and information science from the University of Illinois, and is a former executive director of ALSC, a former associate editor of Book Links magazine, and a former marketing director with Holiday House.
 She is the editor of ALSC Popular Picks for Young Readers (ALA Editions, 2014) and has written hundreds of reviews of children’s and parenting books for Booklist and Kirkus Reviews.
 She lives in Chicago with her family.
-Diane succeeded Founding Curator Thom Barthelmess on July 1, 2015 and is aware of just what very large shoes she has to fill!